10 To-Dos After the Honeymoon!

 9. Call the Tax Man

-Time to check off a new (married) box on your tax forms!
-Now that the two of you are a legal unit, you need to decide whether you're going to file together or continue to file separately (joint filing isn't something mandated by law, though it's generally recommended).
+Time to check off a new (married) box on your tax forms.
+Now that you and your spouse are a legal unit, you need to decide whether you're going to file together or continue to file separately (joint filing isn't something mandated by law, though it's generally recommended).
 Before deciding, consult your accountant to see what he or she advises for the two of you.
 Do this ASAP!